maxibide/my-web-development-journey/README.md

 * [04 September, 2020]: I keep moving slower than I expected (I am going to be a dad again this month and the preparations take a long time), but the important thing is that I keep going.
 I finished the HTML forms project.
 I felt very comfortable doing it, it shows that I am gaining practice and above all it is noticeable in the time it took me to do it, a third than the average time of previous projects.

+* [17 Frebuary, 2021]: I'm back.
+After the birth of my daughter the house was a bit chaotic, but we are finally adjusting and I am again finding space to continue studying.
+I just finished the *New York Times article Project*.
+It helped me get a lot more comfortable with CSS Grid and Flexbox.
+It was an interesting experience and it also had the plus that I love cosmology, so at first I took the time to read the full article.
+Now I have an idea, is our universe a *flex-item* in a multiverse *flex container*? :stuck_out_tongue_closed_eyes:

 # Projects

 ## The Odin Project